-After establishing specific principles regarding requirements for capital reserves, which local regulators like the US Securities and Exchange Commission (SEC) formally integrated into national programs like the Consolidated Supervised Entities (CSE) Program, Basel II left the details of risk assessment to the individual institutions themselves (Ford 2010a).
-On the wider relationship between rules and standards in regulatory practice see Kennedy 1976; Schauer 2004-2005.
+20. After establishing specific principles regarding requirements for capital reserves, which local regulators such as the U.S. Securities and Exchange Commission (SEC) formally integrated into national programs like the Consolidated Supervised Entities (CSE) Program, Basel II left the details of risk assessment to the individual institutions themselves (Ford [2010a]).
+On the wider relationship between rules and standards in regulatory practice see Kennedy (1976) and Schauer (2005).